Posts

 7 Tips for Avoiding Common Yoga Injuries

-Many yogis love the practice because it reduces the tightness in their necks, loosens their lower backs, and releases tension in their hips.
+Many yogis love the practice of yoga because it reduces the tightness in their necks, loosens their lower backs, and releases tension in their hips.
 But, like any kind of sport or activity, injuries can – and do – happen in yoga.

 Some injuries occur due to overuse and inaccurate alignment on repeat.
 Others come about from thinking you’re more flexible than you really are.
 And sometimes, they’re a complete slip, accident, or fluke.